 Modelling the effect of an improved trace and isolate system in the wake of a highly transmissible Covid-19 variant with potential vaccine escape.
 By Cam Bowie.

 The figures in these manuscripts can be reproduced using annotated

 (MATLAB/Octave) code that is available as part of the free and open source academic software SPM.
 The routines are called by a demonstration script that can be invoked by typing

-DEM_COVID_I at the MATLAB prompt.
-At the time of writing, these routines are available in the development version of the next SPM release.
+DEM_COVID_LTLA at the MATLAB prompt.
+At the time of writing, these routines are available in the development version of SPM.
 An archive of the relevant source code for each publication is available from figshare.

 The data used in the manuscripts are available from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, Coronavirus (COVID-19) UK Historical Data by Tom White and GOV.UK Coronavirus (COVID-19) in the UK.
 The CSV files have to be available from the MATLAB path.